Unit XI. Healing

 will return in its time.
 This is Zen “no-mind.”
 Settling into

-this space has enormous promise for rest and recuperation because there is
+this space has enormous promise for rest and recuperation because there

-neither stress nor any demands being made upon us.
-This boon is
+is neither stress nor any demands being made upon us.
+This boon

-openness.
+unconditioned openness.

 Skillful means is sometimes referred to as skillful conduct or exertion.